Teenpower/Fullpower Facilitator and Instructor Training

 Once an applicant is accepted into the training program, a 500 USD initial payment towards the training fee must be made so we can set up an individual training plan, followed by 100 USD a month towards the training fees if pre-training coaching is desired.
 We are open to discussing some flexibility in the payment plan.
 Sometimes it works for Candidates to spread their payments out into smaller installments.
-However, because we commit a large amount of resources to conducting the training program, we do require that the training fees be paid in full one month prior to the date of the Comprehensive Program Training.
+However, because we commit a large amount of resources to conducting the training program, we do require that the training fees be paid in full one month prior to the date of the Core Skills Training.
 All alternate payment plans must be approved by our Executive Director.

 Note: The Application Fee and Training Fees listed above are separate from other potential costs including long distance telephone, background check, international mailing of materials, travel, additional training programs or conferences we offer that the Candidate might choose to register for, etc. For all phone communication, we request that the Candidate be the one to call us (to cover long-distance charges) or, preferably to be able to use a free video conferencing service (such as Skype).

-Core Program Training Schedule
+Core Skills Training Schedule

-Teenpower/Fullpower Core Program Training
+Teenpower/Fullpower Core Skills Training

 Training Daily Schedule: